Nokia E63

-The Nokia E63 is a budget business smartphone, announced on 12 November 2008 and released later that year.
-It is based on Symbian's S60 platform.
-Although it looks very similar to Nokia E71, its fascia is made of plastic and not aluminium as in E71 (both have plastic chassis).
-Also its keypad is made from a different material and is laid out slightly different from that of the E71.
-Many of the specifications are identical to the E71 except for the lack of GPS and infrared, lesser RAM, lack of HSDPA and lower-quality camera with a fixed-focus lens.
-The E63 does come with the ability to use the camera flash as a light, which is not present in the E71.
-It also has a standard 3.5 mm audio jack where the E71 uses a 2.52 mm jack.
-The E63 retailed for about 199 euros before taxes.
-The device was discontinued in late 2011 in favour of Nokia's Lumia Lineup.
+The Nokia E63 is a mobile phone announced on 12 November 2008 and released later that year.
+It is based on Symbian's S60 software platform and is considered a budget business smartphone positioned below the Nokia E71, featuring a plastic body instead of metal.

+Many of the specifications are identical to the E71 except for the lack of GPS and infrared port, a lesser RAM, lack of HSDPA and lower-resolution 2-megapixel camera with a fixed-focus lens.
+The E63 does come with a flashlight function using the camera flash, which is not present in the E71.
+It also has a more standardized 3.5 mm audio jack whereas the E71 uses a 2.52 mm jack as used on pre-2008 Nokia phones.
+In the European market, the E63 was originally retailed for €199 before taxes.
+The device was succeeded by the Nokia E5 in 2010, but remain in production in some markets until its discontinuation in late 2011 in favour of Nokia's Lumia lineup.